11 min read

 The health and food industry is filled with many misconceptions about what’s good to eat, fad diets, and advice on what it means to be healthy and eat well.

-This may not be immediately obvious or even important to you to know this information right now, but looking at it on a surface level it’s quite a simple and very important formula to know.
+This may not be immediately obvious or even important to you to know this information right now, but looking at it on a surface level, it’s quite a simple and very important formula to know.

 Consider this analogy: If you eat bad food, then you’re going to eventually look and feel bad.
-If you eat good healthy food, then you are going to look and feel great.
+If you eat good, healthy food, then you are going to look and feel great.
 Plain and simple.

 And there is another interesting reason why that formula works the way it does.
 Let’s look at the crux of the matter and investigate this “You Are What You Eat” thing a little further and dive into some basic science 101.

-You need to think of your body as a machine that is constantly regenerating itself to keep all its parts in an optimal peek state of efficiency.
+You need to think of your body as a machine that is constantly regenerating itself to keep all its parts in an optimal peak state of efficiency.
 It does that by relying on your body’s internal manufacturing plant of cells.

-If you feed it bad fuel (a.k.a. junk food) It will produce unhealthy or weak cells because of the nature and poor nutrition of your diet.
+If you feed it bad fuel (a.k.a., junk food), it will produce unhealthy or weak cells because of the nature and poor nutrition of your diet.

 You can’t eat nutritionless food and expect your body’s “cell manufacturing plant” to run efficiently and produce at its best.